 We only allow customers to replace a bath in their home with a shower if it is necessary for medical reasons.

-If you are in this situation you should contact social services.
+If you are in this situation you should contact the social services team at your local council.
 They will carry out an assessment and advise of your needs.

 Please provide us with supporting information from a medical professional in the enquiry form below.

 You can replace your existing bath if you meet the following criteria:

 - You pay the full costs of installing the new bath, including for the removal of waste to an approved tip.

 - You must pay for repairing any damage to floors, walls, ceilings, skirting boards etc. to a high standard.